Few-Shot Video Object Detection

-We propose to extend RPN to the temporal domain to generate \emph{\textbf{tube proposals}} to locate and represent objects across frames.
-The resulting network is our novel tube proposal network (TPN, Figure~\ref{fig:tpn}) which exploits the high likelihood that the same object in neighboring frames tend to have \emph{\textbf{similar location and appearance}}.
+We extend RPN to the temporal domain to generate \emph{\textbf{tube proposals}} to locate and represent objects across frames.
+The resulting network is our novel tube proposal network (Figure~\ref{fig:tpn}) which exploits the high likelihood that the same object in neighboring frames tend to have \emph{\textbf{similar location and appearance}}.

-{\bf Location.} To utilize the location cue in adjacent frames, we propose the novel \emph{\textbf{ inter-frame proposals}} by feeding the same proposals to two adjacent frames.
+To utilize the location cue in adjacent frames, we propose the novel \emph{\textbf{ inter-frame proposals}} by feeding the same proposals to two adjacent frames.
 Note that proposals usually serve as a coarse prediction prior for later finer regression.
 The predicted boxes regressed from the same proposals indicate the same objects and therefore inter-frame proposals can associate objects across frames.
 However, it is also possible that objects with large motion may locate far away in adjacent frames, or the locations are occupied by other objects in the next frame.
 To address this problem, we adopt the deformable RoIAlign~\cite{dai2017deformable} operator to enlarge the search region for the target objects by adapting the sampling bins conditioned on the input feature.

-{\bf Appearance. } To exploit the appearance cue in neighboring frames to address the second problem, we verify the same object by predicting the identification score of the predicted boxes regressed from the same proposal.
+To exploit the appearance cue in neighboring frames to address the second problem, we verify the same object by predicting the identification score of the predicted boxes regressed from the same proposal.